popsps/SWE645-group-project/README.md

 ![swarm-service](images/swarm-service-ls.jpg)

-Access the website using at the public IP address(DNS) of master or any of the workers using port 8923.
+Access the website at the public IP address(DNS) of master or any of the workers using port 8923.

 #### Master